IFFranciscoME/iffranciscome.com/content/jobs/ITESO/index.md

 ---

-Associate Professor for the course Microstructure and Trading Systems, research about Financial Machine Learning and Decentralized Finance:
+Associate Professor for the course Microstructure and Trading Systems, and researcher about Financial Machine Learning and Decentralized Finance:

 <br>

-- Course for the degree B.Eng Financial Engineering.
 - Design, document, teach, and constantly update technical material.
-- Research about Financial Machine Learning for Trading Systems.
+- Research: Financial Machine Learning for Trading Systems and DeFi applications.
-- Mathematical Models with Behavioral Finance for Investment Decisions.
+- Research: Mathematical Models with Behavioral Finance for Investment Decisions.
-- Market Microstructure Models (Blockchain-Based Digital Assets).
+- Research: Market Microstructure Models (Blockchain-Based Digital Assets).